 What’s involved in completing a grant application?

 Details are provided on the grant guidelines documents, but the application process has been specifically designed to be simple and straightforward.
 SETC encourages interested theatre companies to apply!
-Please complete the application form, the required narrative as instructed, supplemental materials as directed, and for the Staffing Development Matching Grant the budget form.
+Please complete the online application, including a required project narrative as instructed, supplemental materials as directed, and for the Staffing Development Matching Grant a supplied budget form.

 How do I submit my application?